ctomni231/cwtactics/README.md

 #### How to build CW:T

 The game files will be generated with the build system grunt.
-To download all dependencies manually you simply have to write **npm install** in your terminal while being in the root directory of the CustomWars:Tactics repository.
+To download all dependencies manually you simply have to write **npm install** in your terminal while being in the root directory of the Custom Wars: Tactics repository.
 After that you can invoke the build process by typing the command **grunt** in your console.

     grunt <Command>